edumserrano/dotnet-guides/src/guides/ambient-data/AmbientDataDemo/README.md

 ## How to run

-* Open the `AmbientDataDemo.sln` which can be found at `src/guides/ambient-data/AmbientDataDemo`.
+* Open the `AmbientDataDemo.slnx` which can be found at `src/guides/ambient-data/AmbientDataDemo`.
 * From Visual Studio, set the `AmbientDataDemo` project as the Startup Project.
 * Run the project.
 * The browser should open on the swagger page at https://localhost:5001/swagger/index.html.